K0MPLEXWorksTogether/ApnaCollegeDSA/README.md

 - **FunctionsAndMethods:** Learnt how to write functions, binary number system, scope and lifetime of variables, pass by value, pass by reference.

 - **Patterns-2:** Advanced usage of nested loops, analysis of patterns, how to dry run code to avoid bugs.

+- **Arrays-1:** How to create, read and write to arrays in java, linear and binary search, maximum and minimum element in array, reversing arrays, finding all pairs and subarrays in the array.